 - Full names of each spouse at the time of marriage

 - Month, day, and year the marriage took place

-- Place of marriage (City, country, state or area)
+- Place of marriage (City, country, state, or area)

-- Purpose the marriage certificate is needed for
+- Purpose you need the document for

 - Relationship to the married couple (with proof of relationship)